amor71/LiuAlgoTrader/docs/source/Scanners.rst

 **Notes**

-- Unless otherwise specified, the trader applications scans & trades a limited number of stocks, however that limitation may be overwritten using **LIU_MAX_SYMBOLS** env variable.
+- Unless specified, the trader applications scans & trades a limited number of stocks, however that limitation can be overwritten by **LIU_MAX_SYMBOLS** env variable.